samuller/samuller.github.io/_posts/2018-06-07-imaginary-numbers.md

 >
 > The consequences of such a definition are nicely outlined by your post, but in alluding to previous number sets and their non-closure I find a lot of success.

 It was written in response to the top-rated comment.
-This amazing explanation (by the user GOD_Over_Djinn) is no longer short, but covers the concept in much more depth and yet still in a simple and clear manner [[source](https://www.reddit.com/r/explainlikeimfive/comments/10h7nl/eli5_complex_and_imaginary_numbers/c6djd3z)]:
+This amazing explanation (by the user GOD_Over_Djinn) is much longer, but covers the concept from the ground up in a simple and clear manner [[source](https://www.reddit.com/r/explainlikeimfive/comments/10h7nl/eli5_complex_and_imaginary_numbers/c6djd3z)]:

 > Long answer ahead.
 >